Our proposal for fixing the digital status

 Background

-In the autumn of 2020, a House of Lords Immigration Bill amendment (1) called for “physical proof confirming pre-settled status or settled status to all EEA and Swiss nationals and their families who have been granted such status under the EU Settlement Scheme and who request such proof.”
+In the autumn of 2020, a House of Lords Immigration Bill amendment called for “physical proof confirming pre-settled status or settled status to all EEA and Swiss nationals and their families who have been granted such status under the EU Settlement Scheme and who request such proof.”

-The Government’s response included “If it is to serve as proof of status to third parties such as employers and landlords, and as we need to reduce the risk of document fraud, this would mean issuing biometrics cards, which would incur a significant and unfunded cost, not a small, insignificant cost.”
+The Government’s response included the following statement “If it is to serve as proof of status to third parties such as employers and landlords, and as we need to reduce the risk of document fraud, this would mean issuing biometrics cards, which would incur a significant and unfunded cost, not a small, insignificant cost.”

 It is understandable that the Government’s concerns focus on security and cost.